Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Results and Discussion

-Remarkably, when studying the 3D-sculpted structures in Fig.~\ref{FIG:MIN_VR0_3D_STUDY}, a bowtie-like torus, and other near-axisymmetric features, are seen to develop in the region near $\textbf{r}_0$ as the design thickness increases (see the zoomed inserts), suggesting a fundamental symmetry of the optimal structure.
-To investigate this further, both the geometry and the field profile of the mode localized at $\textbf{r}_0$ is studied for the $1600$ nm thick structure (see Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}a-\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}b).
-Here we make a striking finding, namely that even though complete 3D-sculpting freedom was allowed in the inverse design process, both the optimized geometry and the resulting eigenmode electric-field profile exhibit near-axisymmetric behavior (around the y-axis) in the vicinity of $\textbf{r}_0$.
+Remarkably, when investigating the 3D-sculpted structures in Fig.~\ref{FIG:MIN_VR0_3D_STUDY}, a bowtie-like torus and other near-axisymmetric features are seen to develop in the region near $\textbf{r}_0$ as the design thickness increases (see the zoomed inserts).
+Remembering that the structures were designed under asymmetric plane-wave excitation, this suggests a fundamental symmetry in the optimal structure, serving to support a new optical mode capable of supporting stronger light confinement.
+To investigate this finding further, both the geometry and the field profile of the mode localized at $\textbf{r}_0$ are studied in detail for the $1600$ nm thick structure, see Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}a (cross-section of the optimized geometry) and Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}b (cross-sections of the electric-field profile).
+In doing so we find the important result that even though complete 3D-sculpting freedom was allowed in the inverse design process, and even though the design problem is excited by a plane wave propagating through the domain and not by a point dipole at $r_0$, which might inherently promote symmetry due to its symmetric emission pattern, both the optimized geometry and the resulting eigenmode profile exhibit near-axisymmetry (about the y-axis) in the vicinity of $\textbf{r}_0$, suggesting that this configuration is indeed optimal.

-Based on this observation, an axisymmetric model is employed to sculpt a structure with identical material and geometry parameters, resulting in the geometry shown in Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}c.
-When comparing Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}a and Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}c similar geometric features and electric field profiles are observed.
-Utilizing this finding, the 3D physics model is replaced by the axisymmetric physics model, hereby enabling numerical studies at significantly finer geometric resolution and larger overall device sizes.
+Motivated by this observation we set up an axisymmetric electromagnetic model problem (see e.g. \cite{CHRISTIANSEN_OE_2020b} for an example of electromagnetic TopOpt under axisymmetric assumption) with parameters that are otherwise identical to the full 3D model.
+We employ this model to sculpt a structure resulting in the geometry shown in Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}c.
+When comparing Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}a and Fig.~\ref{FIG:FULL3D_FIELD_PROFILE_1600nm}c similar geometric features and electric field profiles are observed, suggesting that the axisymetric model captures the important design features at a fraction of the computational cost.
+In this way, the full 3D model is replaced by the axisymmetric physics model, hereby enabling numerical studies at significantly finer geometric resolution and larger overall device sizes.